Before we choose — we google.

 Let’s say a consumer googles “personal injury attorney near me.”

 Which firms appear at the top is based on a few factors, such as distance and relevance.
-But Google also takes into account how many reviews (and the quality of reviews) a business receives.
-The algorithm assumes the more people are reviewing a place with satisfactory remarks, the greater the interest among consumers generally.
-That means it absolutely pays to have reviews for the visibility and competitiveness of your law firm.
+But Google also accounts for the quality and quantity of reviews a business receives.
+The algorithm assumes the more people reviewing a place with satisfactory marks, the greater the interest among consumers generally (and the higher your business appears on the list).

 Claiming your page